Nepiki/Guides/Eternal-Eyes.md

 _Obtain the Hornet_

-* Obtained as a drop by soldier type enemies starting in Chapter 9.
-Most commonly found on the 10th Floor after Demon has been defeated.
+* Obtained as a drop in Villee Fort starting in Chapter 9.
+Most commonly dropped on the 10th Floor after the Demon fight.

 ***